micedreams/tic-tac-toe/README.md

   TicTacToeState({this.str, this.result = "reset"});
 }
 ```
- `Abstract Factory Pattern`: If there is more than one state it is good to first define an abstract class
+ `Abstract Factory Pattern`: If there is more than one state it is good to first define an abstract class,
- then define separate classes for each state and  extend those states to the abstact class so if there is a common methods
+ then define separate classes for each state and extend those states to the abstact class, if there is a common methods,
- you can define it in the abstract class..and later override it in the classes that extend it..same thing happens with events.
+ you can define it in the abstract class and later override it in the classes that extend it.
+Same thing goes for events.

-2. Next we need to figure out the events that cuase changes in our board.
+2. Next we need to figure out the events that cuase changes in the current state.

-   Our projects has 2 types of events
+   This projects has 2 types of events.
+    1. Reset event: Default event.
-    1. reset event: event that can be seen as soon as the app opens or when clicked on reset button to bring it back to the initial state
+       (Event that can be seen as soon as the app opens or when clicked on reset button to bring it back to the initial state.)
-    2. click event: event that triggers the start of the game... or the next move....
+    2. Click event: Event that triggers the start of the game or the next move.

  ```
  abstract class TicTacToeEvent {}